 cabbage & carrot slaw

 Smarts: Can't find pork loin in the right weight?
 Just make more.
-Pulled pork freezes beautifully and can be used for future enchiladas, sandwiches, and salads.
+Pulled pork freezes beautifully and can be used for future omelets and salads.

 - Apple cider vinegar - 2 Tbsp